haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   in the spec section, just as regular containers are defined in its `containers` field.

+* Whenever you create objects from a file, you can also delete them by passing the file to the delete command instead of specifying the name of the pod.
+  - `kubectl delete -f abcd.yaml`
+  - This makes *deploying* and *removing* the application as easy as executing
+    `kubectl apply -f app.yaml` and
+    `kubectl delete -f app.yaml`, respectively.
+  - This applies to all files in the directory that have the correct file extension
+    (`.yaml`, `.json`)
+  - `kubectl apply -f apps/`
+  - `kubectl delete -f apps/`

 * *`kubectl delete all --all`*
   - The first `all` in the command indicates that you want to delete *objects of all types*.